-If you only had $1.40 to spend on a meal, would you buy 1 head of lettuce or 3 boxes of macaroni and cheese?
-For thousands of our Mid-South neighbors, that’s a daily and weekly choice.
-The average monthly SNAP (Supplemental Nutrition Assistance Program, often called food stamps) benefit per person in Tennessee is $132.20, which works out to roughly $4.41 per person per day, or $1.48 per meal.
-For a household, the monthly average is $271.50.
-To feed a family on such a limited budget, fresh produce and other healthy food often don't fit in.
+If you only had $1.48 to spend on a meal, would you buy 1 head of lettuce or 3 boxes of macaroni and cheese?
+For thousands in the Mid-South, that’s a weekly choice.
+The average monthly SNAP ( food stamps) benefit per person in Tennessee is $132.20, which works out to roughly $4.41 per person per day, or $1.48 per meal.
+For a household, the monthly average is $271.50 to help feed a family with a limited budget.
+That's why fresh produce and other healthy food often are left out of the grocery shopping.

 Hunger is a health issue.

-Obesity is a marker for poor nutrition.
+Obesity is a often marker for poor nutrition.
 It is not simply that people eat too much, but that the food they have access to is not nutritionally complete.
-If a head of lettuce costs $1 and a box of instant noodles cost 39 cents, that is often the choice that has to be made.
 Poor nutrition can also lead to increased rates of diabetes and other diseases.
-Kids who aren’t eating well have trouble concentrating and behaving in school, and that affects their overall achievement.
+Kids who aren’t eating well have trouble concentrating and behaving in school.
 For seniors, the choice is sometimes medicine, transportation to a doctor, or healthy food.
-And poor nutrition has an affect on the elderly too, making it more difficult to recover from illness or injury or to fight conditions like osteoporosis or heart disease.
-Incorporating more fresh fruits and vegetables is not just about staving off hunger, it’s about building stronger bodies.

-In the Mid-South, nearly 21% of the population struggles with hunger and food insecurity.
+In the Mid-South, 20% of the population struggles with hunger and food insecurity.
 Food insecurity means that you don’t know where your next meal is coming from.
-It might be the last days of your pay period and there is no money left or the last week before your next benefit check.
-It might mean you live in an area where transportation costs are high and there is no ready access to grocery stores - a food desert.
 People in need make use of food pantries, soup kitchens and other agencies supported by Mid-South Food Bank to fill the gap.
-We serves 31 counties in Tennessee, Arkansas and Mississippi through 230 partner agencies with 296 charitable feeding program.
-Our service area includes some of the highest rates of food insecurity, so it is monumental task.
+We serves 31 counties in Tennessee, Arkansas and Mississippi through 300 partner agencies.
+Our service area includes some of the highest rates of food insecurity in the county.